ebi-gene-expression-group/scrnaseq_training/generating_an_expression_matrix/README.md

 ![barcode plot from processed barcode counts](barcodes_processed.png)

-You should see a completely vertical drop-off where Alevin has trunctated the distribution (excluded any cell barcode that had <10 UMI).
+You should see a completely vertical drop-off where Alevin has trunctated the distribution (after excluding any cell barcode that had <10 UMI, Alevin then chose a threshold based off the curve and removed all barcodes with fewer UMIs).

 In experiments with relatively simple characteristics, this 'knee detection' method works relatively well.
 But some populations present difficulties due to sub-populations of small cells that cannot be distinguished from empty droplets based purely on counts by barcode.
 Some libraries produce multiple 'knees' for multiple sub-populations.
 The [emptyDrops](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1662-y) method has become a popular way of dealing with this. emptyDrops still retains barcodes with very high counts, but also adds in barcodes that can be statistically distinguished from the ambient profiles, even if total counts are similar.